 Distance will be measured in a straight line from the main entrance of the child's home address to the main entrance of the school on Reedworth Street using the London Borough of Lambeth's 'Straight Line Measurement' system.
 Applicants from the same block of flats will be treated as living the same distance from the school, regardless of the floor on which they live.
-Where a child regularly lives

-The School is part of the locally agreed co-ordination scheme and the timescales for applications to be received and processed are those agreed with the local authority.
+Where a child regularly lives applications to be received and processed are those agreed with the local authority.
 Parents must complete their home local authority's Common Application Form (CAF) and return the form to that Authority; if applying for a place at this School, parents must name this School as one of the preferences on the CAF.
 Parents must complete the CAF, even if their child attends the Nursery at this school.
 On-line applications may be made via admissions. org.uk/Admissions/app.
 More information is available in your Local Authority's admission booklet or on their website.